Sheraff/TIL/_posts/2019-12-01-Proxy-use-cases.md

 **Real world example #3: temporary state**

 Imagine you are programming a game in which a player can be affected temporarily with different conditions.
-We can make a proxied object that will autumatically return an up to date state when accessed!
+We can make a proxied object that will automatically return an up to date state when accessed!
 ```javascript
 const playerCondition = new Proxy({}, {
     set: (obj, key, value) => {